 DOES MY HORSE NEED TO BE BLANKETED IN WINTER AND IF I WANT TO BLANKET, WHAT DO I NEED TO SUPPLY?

 Unless horses are aged, ill or clipped, blankets are not necessary.
 In addition, Millhaven horses are brought into the barn overnight in winter and anytime there is inclement weather.
-In winter, when we close the doors to our main barn building overnight, it tends to be about 10 degrees warmer inside than it is outside.
+In winter, when we close the doors to our main barn building overnight, it tends to be at least 10 degrees warmer inside than it is outside.
 We can monitor the temperature in the main barn with our security cameras.

 Many boarders, however, prefer to blanket.
 In this case, we ask them to provide 1) a waterproof breathable sheet (a sheet has no fill) and 2) a light- or medium-weight waterproof breathable blanket with fill (about 100 to 250 grams fill).
 Heavyweight blankets are too warm for this area!
 If we have unusually frigid temperatures, we put sheets on over blankets.
 Blankets and sheets must be kept in good repair and labeled with each horse's name.